cbeh447/SPDLab1.0/README.md

 1. A table containing top five plant layouts
 2. A table containing designs of above plant layouts
-3. A Barplot showing comparision of above five designs.
+3. A Barplot showing comparision of above five designs with basecase plant layout.